kermitt2/grobid/doc/training/Bibliographical-references.md

 * `<author>` for the complete sequence of authors

+* `<orgname type="collaboration">` a collaboration is a project-based grouping of authors from different affiliations limited in time.
+Some examples: In high energy particules the [ATLAS](https://atlas.cern/), [CMS](http://cms.web.cern.ch/content/cms-collaboration) and [DELPHI](http://delphiwww.cern.ch/) collaborations (the current world record holder for number of authorship [arXiv:1503.07589](http://arxiv.org/abs/1503.07589) combines the two CERN collaborations ATLAS and CMS), or the [LUNA](https://luna.lngs.infn.it/) collaboration in astrophysics.
+The particularity of collaborations is to be used both as _authorship_ and _affiliation_ component.

 * `<title level="a">` for article title and chapter title.
 Here "a" stands for analytics (a part of a monograph)

 * `<title level="j">` for journal title